 - Intensive care physicians

 - Patient liaisons

 Overall, Northwestern Medicine has a basic philosophy that encourages continual and open communication with referring physicians so that they may remain involved in their patients’ care.
-Northwestern Memorial Hospital is nationally ranked 25th in Pulmonology by U.S. News & World Report.
+Northwestern Memorial Hospital is nationally ranked No. 17 in Pulmonology and Lung Surgery by U.S. News & World Report.